sledgehammer/sledgehammer/Readme.md

 Sledgehammer Framework is a modular framework, with [sledgehammer/core](http://github.com/sledgehammer/core) as its foundation.
-Allowing you to build up your appliction with reusable modules.
+Allowing you to build your application with reusable modules.

 ## Installation
-The recommended way is to install sledgehammer modules with [composer](http://getcomposer.org/).
+Is recommended to install sledgehammer with [composer](http://getcomposer.org/)

 ```
-$ composer.phar require sledgehammer/core *
+$ composer.phar require sledgehammer/core:*
 ```

-`include('sledgehamer/core/bootstrap.php');` to activate the framework.
+After `include('vendor/autoload.php');` the sledgehammer framework (and the other composer libraries) can be used.

 ## Why

 ### Lean and mean
 By keeping the number of classes to a minimum (Core currently has 29) it is easier to learn and remember.
 For example: It doesn't use multiple Exception clasess that behave exacly the same as \Exception.

 ### Debugging
 Sledgehammer provides excellent error reporting and debugging facilities.